TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Enumerations/Index.rst

 ======================

 PHP has no enumeration concept as part of the language up to date.
-Therefore the TYPO3 Core includes a custom enumeration implementation.
+Therefore the `TYPO3 Core`:pn: includes a custom enumeration implementation.

 In TYPO3 enumerations are implemented by extending the abstract class :php:`TYPO3\CMS\Core\Type\Enumeration`.
 It was originally implemented similar to